 You might even have to take a break from the game and prolong it into the next day.
 Just sure the board's somewhere safe so the cat or your little brother don't mess up the whole thing.

 Stratego is similar to Risk, but it's very different.
 It is also a classic game though it's more of a cat-and-mouse play with armies of "men."

 Essentially, the goal of this board game is to capture your opponent's flag, which they have strategically placed on the board.
 You use the bombs, scouts, miners, and spies in your arsenal and it's quite fun.
 It will keep you thinking.Continue to 9 of 10 below.

 09 of 10

 Behind the monarchy theme, Dominion is simply a deck-building game.
-It is one of the newer games, but it quickly took on a popularity all it's own.
+It is one of the newer games, but it quickly took on popularity all its own.

-Dominion is very complicated and there's a strategy to this card game.
+Dominion is very complicated and there's a strategy for this card game.
 There is not a strategy that's the best and that's what makes it so cool.
-It all begins with how you choose to set up the game and your personal strategy from the start.
+It all begins with how you choose to set up the game and your strategy from the start.

 10 of 10

 Board games not your thing?
 Then grab a deck of cards and play a game of euchre.
 It's a fun party game for four players, though you can play three-handed euchre with just three people.